ddempsey/queuebot/DOC.md

 1. Create the bot's role following the [specification](#Role:-Queuebot)
 2. Assign the bot with the role
+3. Create the Admin role following the [specification](#Role:-Admin)
+4. Assign yourself the Admin role
-3. Send `!start` in a text channel
+5. Send `!start` in a text channel

 ## Commands